Atayal people: Eligibility

-Only those who adhered to strict moral standards, such as abstaining from extramarital or pre-marital sexual relationships, were eligible for facial tattoos.
+Only those who adhered to strict moral standards, such as abstaining from extramarital or premarital sexual relationships, were eligible for facial tattoos.
 The complexity of the tattoos reflected an individual's abilities—hunters who demonstrated exceptional skill in providing for the tribe and weavers who mastered intricate designs were honored with elaborate tattoos.

 Male tattooing is relatively simple, with only two bands down the forehead and chin.
-Once a male came of age he would have his forehead tattooed; after fathering a child, his bottom chin was tattooed.
-For female, tattooing was done on the cheek, typically from the ears across both cheeks to the lips forming a V shape.
-While tattooing on a man is relatively quick, on a woman it may take up to ten hours.
+Once a man came of age he would have his forehead tattooed; after fathering a child, his bottom chin was tattooed.
+For women, tattooing was done on the cheek, typically from the ears across both cheeks to the lips forming a V shape.
+While tattooing on a man is relatively quick, on a woman it may take up to 10 hours.
 Tattooing was performed only by women.
 The tattooing was performed using a group of needles lashed to a stick called atok tapped into the skin using a hammer called totsin.
 Black ash would then be rubbed into the skin to create the tattoo.
 Healing could take up to a month.